akira-io/laravel-packagist/docs/05-api-usage.md

 ### Advanced Filtering

-Filter search results by type:
+Filter search results by type and control pagination:

 ```php
 // Search for libraries only